noahehall/theBookOfNoah/0current/aws/exams/services/database/rds-aurora.md

 # Aurora

-- cloudnative managed mysql/postgresql special built by AWS to take advantage of aws cloud scalability and durability
+- serverless managed mysql/postgresql special built by AWS to take advantage of aws cloud scalability and durability

 ## my thoughts